 Kalijiri is rich in medicinal properties.
 The understanding of these properties will help us to better utilize this herb.
-It has a good anthelmintic property and used for the treatment of various skin infections.
-It is used traditionally to cure skin diseases, asthma, kidney troubles, cough and to remove blood from liver.
+It has a good anthelmintic property, and used for the treatment of various skin infections.
+It is used traditionally to cure skin diseases, asthma, kidney troubles, cough, and to remove blood from the liver.

 Below is given medicinal properties along with the meaning.

 - Anthelmintic: antiparasitic, expel parasitic worms (helminths), and other internal parasites from the body.